 JOAN LINCOLN (d.1524)

 Joan, whose maiden name appears, from her will, to have been Lincoln, married Geoffrey Thurescrosse or Threscrosse (d.1522), a merchant who was sheriff of Kingston on Hull in 1517.
 They had one child, a son named Robert, who predeceased them.
 Geoffrey made his will on October 14, 1520 and it was proved November 25, 1522.
-Although this document, reprinted in Testamenta Eboracensia calls his wife “Jenet,” her will later in that same volume, written on September 17, 1523 and proved January 22, 1523/4, makes it clear that she was Geoffrey’s widow.
-After his death, Joan became a vowess.
+Although this document, reprinted in Testamenta Eboracensia, calls his wife “Jenet,” Joan’s will later in that same volume, written on September 17, 1523 and proved January 22, 1523/4, makes it clear that she was Geoffrey’s widow.
+Joan later became a vowess.
 In her will, she left bedding to the Trinity poorhouse in Kingston on Hull, a coverlet and four cushions to her parish church for use at marriage and churching ceremonies, and money to St. James’s church in Grimsby and to St. Leonard’s nunnery in Grimsby.
 She also left bequests to numerous godchildren and to her brother’s daughter, Margaret Lincoln, to her kinsman, William Lincoln the younger, and to every one of William’s children dwelling in Shatow.